 An invitation to negotiations and a preliminary invitation to tender are sent to three supplier candidates among the 12 companies.

-A construction contract and a procurement contract will be signed in 2018.
+A construction contract and a procurement contract will be signed in 2018 or early 2019.
 The parliament decided on the funding under its budgetary authority.